Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: Concluding remarks

 \section{Concluding remarks}

 In this study, we develop a macro-kinetic growth model-based MHE and MPC for the high-throughput experiment with 24 parallel mini-bioreactors.
 Three crucial aspects of the system are addressed.
-First, the pulse-feed is formulated as an impulsive control system.
-We perform the analysis of the objective and constraint function and implemented full-discretization method for solving the MPC.
+First, the pulse feed is formulated as an impulsive control system.
+We perform the analysis of the objective and constraint function and implemented the full-discretization method for solving the MPC.
 Second, multi-rate MHE is formulated.
-To compensate the loss of the identifiability due to the lack of at-line measurement, subset selection method is performed.
-Third, the reactor configuration for the MHE is determined based on the size of the identifiable parameter subset, root mean squared error of the MHE, and computational time.
-Through the \textit{in silico} study for reactors with 8 different cultivation conditions with 3 replicates each, we show that the proposed framework is capable of providing the adaptive feed strategy.
+The MHE method utilizes parameter sensitivity as an important measure.
+The scaled Fisher information matrix is used as an arriving cost of the MHE.
+In addition, the dynamic sensitivity matrix is used to capture the identifiable parameter subset.
+Third, the reactor configuration for the MHE is determined based on the size of the identifiable parameter subset and computational time.
+Through an offline computation, E123' is selected as the optimal configuration among six reactor configurations, (`E1', `E123', `EF123', `EFGH123', `ABEF123', and `ABCDEFGH123').
+Because `E123' has enough subset size compared to the larger configurations and it requires less computation time than the threshold, 600 sec.

+We perform an online \textit{in silico} study for reactors with 8 different cultivation conditions with 3 replicates each.
+The effects of the DOT lower bound, strain type, and initial biomass/substrate concentrations on the model-based MHE and MPC are discussed.
+We show that the proposed framework is capable of providing feed strategies adaptively to different conditions.
+When the DOT lower bound is changed from 20\% to 10\%, the pulse feeds are increased by 14\%.
+Similarly, when the initial substrate/biomass concentrations are changed from 3.55/0.25 g/L to 2.86/0.16 g/L, respectively, the pulse feeds are increased by 9.4\%.
+The MPC can also compute feasible and consistent pulse feed amounts under another strain.
+In addition, we analyzed the effect of the prediction horizon on cultivation.
+Compare to the shortest prediction horizon of 90 min, the MPCs with prediction horizons of 180 and 270 min lead to increased biomass concentrations of 32\% and 37\%, respectively, and increased product concentrations of 165\% and 288\%, respectively.